 In making these kinds of statements, it should be evident that our self-pity will prevent us from attempting to achieve our goals in life.
 We will become pretty comfortable – comfortably uncomfortable – listening to the voices that tell us we’re not good enough even to try.
 So we languish in laziness instead of taking risks and putting in the effort.
 If we pity ourselves compulsively, we will aim low and never dare to dream.

 Make sure to also watch out for those thoughts that paint us as a noble warrior, braving the winds of a universe hell-bent on getting us down.
 Our self-pity can manifest as righteousness in this way, making it easy for us to rest on our laurels and believe that that’s good enough.
 We feel special and unique in our suffering, and we attempt to gratify ourselves with this narrative in place of real achievement and effort.
-Again, this is a lie we are telling ourselves to prevent us from the possibility of experiencing failure.
+Again, this is a lie we are telling ourselves to prevent us from the possibility of experiencing further feelings of failure.
 Our motivation withers away as a result.

 It can make us less concerned with the struggles of others going on around us.
 It’s a tricky form of selfishness – one we might not recognize at first.
 After all, we are the victim, not the perpetrator!
 But in identifying ourselves as the victim, we will likely become less sensitive to others’ needs or value them as less important than our own.
 All people face injustice, and there’s no actual saying who’s inner battle deserves the most attention.
 If we are always the victim, we don’t afford others the space to have their own experience of hardship.
 Meanwhile, our self-pity can breed jealousy and resentment of the good things we think other people have that we don’t.